Hinton train collision: Collision

 The freight train proceeded past the Dalehurst control point, running through the switch and into the section of single track.
 At 08:40, approximately 18 seconds after the lead locomotive of the freight train entered the single section, it collided head on with the oncoming Super Continental.

 Both lead locomotives were destroyed, killing their crews.
 The front cars and freight cars derailed.
 Diesel fuel from the locomotives ignited, engulfing them, the baggage car, and the day coach in flames; 18 of the day coach's 36 occupants died.
 Due to momentum, the cars on the freight train piled up on each other resulting in a large pile of debris.
 All three freight locomotives followed by 76 hoppers and tank cars were either destroyed or severely damaged.

 On the passenger train, one coach was crushed by a freight car after it was thrown into the air by the force of the collision, killing one of its occupants.
-In the dome car, others were able to escape either through a window in the dome that had been broken by passengers, or through the hole left by the freight car.
+In the dome car, others were able to escape either through a window in the dome that had been broken by a passenger, or through the hole left by the freight car.
 The two sleepers following the dome car jackknifed into each other and were thrown on their sides causing injuries but no deaths.
-The mid train locomotive (6300) was severely damaged (It was repaired with a new cab section from a KCS EMD F7.)
+The mid train locomotive (6300) was severely damaged.
+(It was repaired with a new cab section from a KCS EMD F7.)
 The last three passenger cars at the rear of the train did not derail, but there were many injuries.

 After the rear of the freight train came to a halt, conductor Smith, still in the caboose, attempted to contact the front of the train before contacting emergency services after seeing the fire.